thu-unicorn/Doctor-R1/README.md

 ## 👥 Human Evaluation

-To validate that our quantitative results align with user experience, we conducted a pairwise human preference evaluation against other leading models.
-The results show a decisive preference for Doctor-R1, especially in patient-centric metrics.
+To validate that our quantitative results align with patient user experience and clinical expert validation, we conducted a comprehensive human evaluation, with pairwise human preference evaluation against other leading models, and Likert scale.
+The results show a dominant preference for Doctor-R1, especially in patient-centric metrics.

 ![](assets/human.png)